 Described as “ravishing" (Strad), "enlightened" (BBC), "explosive” (Virginia Gazette), and "irresistibly elegant" (Diario de Leon), violist Molly Carr and pianist Anna Petrova are rapidly compiling a remarkable list of accolades in recognition of their fiery musical expression, refined artistry, and relentless entrepreneurial dedication to social initiatives.
 Both acclaimed international soloists, as individuals they have won top prizes in several international competitions, and have been featured in such world-renowned venues as Carnegie Hall, the Concertgebouw, and Lincoln Center.
-They have participated in festivals such as the Marlboro Music Festival, Ravinia, MozartFest, Music@Menlo, and the Perlman Music Program, and their performances have been broadcast on CNN, PBS, NPR’s “Performance Today,” WQXR, and ABC’s “Good Morning America.”
+They have participated in festivals such as the Marlboro Music Festival, Ravinia, MozartFest, Music@Menlo, and the Perlman Music Program, and their performances have been broadcast CNN, PBS, NPR’s “Performance Today,” WQXR, and ABC’s “Good Morning America.”

 Carr and Petrova began playing together during their years at the Juilliard School and the Manhattan School of Music, and have since performed together across Europe, the Middle East and North America, in venues ranging from Carnegie’s Weill Recital Hall to soup kitchens and food pantries in New Orleans.

 Their debut album “Novel Voices” was released on Melos Records in October 2019 to critical acclaim.
-Spain’s Classical Music Magazine “Ritmo” chose it as one of their “Top 10 CDs of the Month.”
-Fanfare Magazine listed the album as “magical” and a “recording to have and hold dear, [...] one of the most successful viola and piano recitals - technically perfect and musically involving,” while Codalario Magazine gave the album its seal of “Superior Quality," listing the album as its top album of 2020 and stating, “It would be hard to debut better than this.”
+Spain’s Classical Music Magazine Ritmo immediately chose it as one of their “Top 10 CDs of the Month.”
+Fanfare Magazine listed the album as “magical” and a “recording to have and hold dear, [...] one of the most successful viola and piano recitals - technically perfect and musically involving.”
+Codalario Magazine awarded the album its seal of “Superior Quality," listing the album as its top album of 2020 and stating, “It would be hard to debut better than this.”